openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 If you are not able to create a GitHub application you can use Pipelines-as-Code with [GitHub Webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks) on your repository.

-Using Pipelines as Code through GitHub webhook does not give you access to the [GitHub CheckRun API](https://docs.github.com/en/rest/guides/getting-started-with-the-checks-api), therefore the status of
+Using Pipelines-as-Code through GitHub webhook does not give you access to the [GitHub CheckRun API](https://docs.github.com/en/rest/guides/getting-started-with-the-checks-api), therefore the status of